hydrobeam/website/content/tech/emacs_setup.md

 ### `config.el`

 `config.el` is where you configure (shocker!) the packages you install in `init.el` and `packages.el`.
-Emacs is built on `Elisp` (an Emacs-specific lisp variant), so your configuration will also be written in Elisp.
+Emacs is built on Elisp (an Emacs-specific lisp variant), so your configuration will also be written in Elisp.
-However, you can get pretty far with just a basic understanding of Elisp.
+However, you can get pretty far with just a basic understanding of the language.

 Here's a rudimentary rundown: